Paraves: Description

+Colored eggs

+A 2018 study of fossil eggshells using Raman microspectroscopy found preserved egg-colour pigments in all sampled eumaniraptorans, including evidence that non-avian eumaniraptoran eggs were spotted or speckled.
+The authors concluded that egg colour had a single evolutionary origin, and is a synapomorphy of the Eumaniraptorans.

 Wings

 Paravians generally have long, winged forelimbs, though these have become smaller in many flightless species and some extinct lineages that evolved before flight.
 The wings usually bore three large, flexible, clawed fingers in early forms.
 The fingers became fused and stiffened and the claws highly reduced or lost in some advanced lineages.
 An increasingly asymmetric wrist joint, a trend that can be traced back to primitive coelurosaurs, allowed the forelimbs to elongate and an elaboration of their plumage, traits that made the evolution of flapping flight possible.

 Many early members of Paraves had both well-developed wings and long feathers on the hind legs, which in some cases, formed a second set of airfoils.
 These species, most famously represented by Microraptor gui, have often been referred to as "four winged dinosaurs".
 Though it has been suggested that these hind wings would have prevented some paravians from getting around on the ground, and that they must have lived in trees, there is very little evidence that any of the earliest paravians were capable of climbing.
 This apparent paradox was addressed by later studies which showed that early paravians like Microraptor were capable of flapping flight and powered launching from the ground into the air without relying on climbing.
 Microraptor in particular also seems to represent a case of flight evolving independently of the bird lineage within Paraves.